InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

     > Xcode File menu » Swift Packages » Add Package Dependency...

-3. 📥 **Copy** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package folder to your project's source folder.
+3. 📥 **Copy** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package to your project's source folder.

 4. 🗂 **Include** the copied files in your Xcode project.

-	> By dragging the copies from your project's folder into the Project Navigator.
+	> By dragging the copies from your project's folder into the Project Navigator sidebar.

 5. 🖼 Add the `OctopusKitQuickStartView` to the `ContentView.swift` file: